devopsvenkat1488/Master_In_Terraform/README.md

 Terraform State Basics
 Understand the importance of Terraform state files.
 Learn about desired and current states, and how Terraform manages these states to ensure infrastructure consistency.

-Day 2: Advanced Terraform Configuration
+[a link]Day 2: Advanced Terraform Configuration
 Understanding Providers and Resources
 Deepen your knowledge of providers and resources.
 Explore the role of different providers for various cloud platforms and understand how resources define infrastructure components.